dsisco11/SR_Plugin_Loader/README.md

 On windows by default this should be `C:\Program Files (x86)\Steam\steamapps\common\Slime Rancher\plugins`

 ## Help & Support
-If you need help with anything dont be afraid to create an <a href="/issues">issue report</a>!
+If you need help with anything dont be afraid to create an <a href="issues">issue report</a>!

 ## For Developers
 Example plugins are under the examples folder.